 In 2008 and 2009 a vast number of Commonwealth laws were amended to recognise same-sex relationships and parenting and to remove existing discrimination (discussed further below).
 The amended Acts Interpretation Act 1901 (Cth) introduced a new definition of “de facto partner” that relies on the relationship status irrespective of gender.
 There are two circumstances that satisfy the Commonwealth definition of de facto relationship:

-1 if the relationship is registered under a prescribed state or territory law (e.g. the Australian Capital Territory, Victorian, Tasmanian, New South Wales, Queensland and South Australian registration schemes); or
+1 if the relationship is registered under a prescribed state or territory law (e.g. the Victorian registration scheme); or

 2 the relationship is characterised by a set of factors such as duration, sexual relationship, common residence, care and support of children and financial inter-dependence, etc.

-At a state level in relation to parenting and children, in December 2008 Victoria passed the Assisted Reproductive Treatment Act 2008 (Vic) (“ART Act”) to remove discrimination in relation to accessing in-vitro fertilisation (IVF) and artificial insemination (AI) services and to secure the legal status of children with same-sex parents.
+At a state level in relation to parenting and children, in December 2008 Victoria passed the Assisted Reproductive Treatment Act 2008 (Vic) (“ART Act”).
+The ART Act removed discrimination in relation to accessing in-vitro fertilisation (IVF) and artificial insemination (AI) services and secured the legal status of children with same-sex parents.
 In particular, the ART Act replaced the Infertility Treatment Act 1995 (Vic) and amended both the Status of Children Act 1974 (Vic) (“SoC Act”) and the Births, Deaths and Marriages Registration Act 1996 (Vic) (“BDMR Act”).